Aunt Frieda

 Aunt Frieda (Tante Frieda – Neue Lausbubengeschichten) is a 1965 West German historical comedy film directed by Werner Jacobs and starring Elisabeth Flickenschildt, Hans Kraus and Gustav Knuth.
-It is based on the 1907 novel Tante Frieda by Ludwig Thoma.
+It is based on the 1907 novel Aunt Frieda by Ludwig Thoma.
+It was shot at the Bavaria Studios in Munich.

 The film's sets were designed by the art director Wolf Englert.